LuukRuijter/HackerRank/README.md

-# HackersRank
+# HackerRank
-Solution for the HackersRankChallange
+Solution for the HackerRank.com Challanges